Kamil Bednarek

-History
+Career

 Star Guard Muffin and breakthrough (2008–2011)

 Kamil Bednarek founded Star Guard Muffin with his friends in 2008.
 The band's debut concert was as a support for a Polish raggamuffin band EastWest Rockers.
 A year later Star Guard Muffin self-released a debut EP Ziemia Obiecana (Promised Land).

 In 2010, Bednarek participated in the third series of Mam talent!, the Polish version of the Got Talent series.
 At the casting he performed a song "I" by Kurt Nilsen and impressed the judges.
 In the semi-final he sang Eric Clapton's "Tears in Heaven" and got to the final, where he placed 2nd after singing "Is This Love" by Bob Marley.

 Around the same time, on 19 November 2010, Star Guard Muffin released its debut full-length album Szanuj.
 On the wave of Kamil's popularity, the album peaked at no. 1 on the Polish sales chart OLiS.

 In April 2011, the band went to Jamaica.
 They recorded an EP titled Jamaican Trip in the Tuff Gong studio in Kingston.
 The record features guest appearances by Dean Fraser, Earl "Chinna" Smith, Capleton, The Tamlins, musicians from Shaggy's band and others.